-NEW FOREIGN JET FIGHTERS: New Foreign Jet Fighters that have been announced recently include the British Hawker P 1067 which reportedly flew some 700 miles per hour, the double tailed DeHavilland 110, the Sea Venom and the Supermarine Swift.
+NEW FOREIGN JET FIGHT-ERS: New Foreign Jet Fighters that have been announced recently include the British Hawker P 1067 which reportedly flew some 700 miles per hour, double tailed DeHavilland 110, the Sea Venom and the Supermarine Swift.
 A 670 miles per hour squat, fat Swedish jet, the SAAB-29 is supposed to perform well despite its somewhat plump figure.
 A picture of the Canadian Avro CF-100 has been released.
-The Russian MIG-15, now considered to have the range of our F-86 Sabre, is presumed to be operating from advanced bases increasing its threat.
+The Russian MIG-15, now considered to have the range of our F-86 Sabre, is presumed to be operating from adbases increasing its vanced threat.
 A new Russian jet, the MIG-19, powered by an 8-9000 lbs. thrust axial jet, is reported to travel up to 0.99 mach.

-ATOMIC AIRCRAFT ENGINE: Pratt & Whitney has been awarded a contract for "work on the development of an atomic aircraft engine", in which atomic heat will be converted to propulsive energy.
+ATOMIC AIRCRAFT ENGINE: Pratt & Whitney has been awarded a contract for "work on the development of an atomic aircraft engine". which atomic heat will be converted to propulsive energy.
 A nuclear reactor probably would generate heat for a turbojet or turboprop engine.
 General Electric will probably work on the former, P-W on the latter.

-Consolidated Vultee is under contract to design and build an aircraft which would be the test bed for the USAF's first atomic contract to design and build an aircraft which would be the test bed for the USAF's first atomic engine.
+Consolidated Vultee is under contract to design and build an aircraft which would be the test bed for the USAF's first atomic engine.
 An engine may be ready by 1960, and would perhaps operate in an aircraft something like the B-36.

-J-53: It appears that General Electric's 25000 - 30000 high-thrust jet development, the J-53, has been resolved into a long range experimental project.
-The engine may eventually power supersonic aircraft and missiles.
+J-53: It appears that General Electric's 25000 - 30000 highthrust jet development, the J-53. has been resolved into a long range experimental project.
+The engine may eventually power supersonic aircraft and missiles. . . .

-SURFACE-TO-AIR-MISSILES:

-The British are currently testing surface to air missiles for use against enemy aircraft.
-These tests are being conducted in South Australia.
+SURFACE-TO-AIR-MISSILES: The British are currently testing surface to air missiles for use against enemy aircraft.
+These tests are being conducted in Bouth Australia.